conan-io/docs/reference/commands/creator/upload.rst

                             remote one
       -j JSON, --json JSON  json file path where the upload information will be written to
-      --parallel            Uploads file in parallel, using as many threads as cpu's are available
+      --parallel            Uploads in parallel using multiple threads

 **Examples**: